-Counseling Services.
+- Counseling Services.
 47% of participants chose Counseling Services as one of their top priorities for more funding.
-Participants shared that the needs to hire more counselors.
-Participants noted a lack of services available, particularly to virtual learners, and long wait times for appointments.
+Families shared that the needs to hire more counselors.
+They noted a lack of services available, particularly to virtual learners, and long wait times for appointments. - During the listening sessions, families also highlighted issues related to lack of funding for specialized services.